prmrdl/XenGuide/sites/prototype/content/Use Cases/identify-market-disruptions.md

 In the image above, we have plotted the short-term (yellow) and long-term (blue) market averages for the past year.
 We can clearly see that by October 2020 the price to ship freight on short-term contracts is almost double the price of running long-term contracts in that period.
 The rapid increase in short-term prices began around June and continued to rise until October, where it stabilized.

 With short-term prices significantly above long-term prices, the market will tend to strongly prefer shipping freight on short-term contracts.
-This suggests that, as a result, market participants with long-term contracts will see much of their cargo getting rolled.
+This suggests that, as a result, market participants with long-term contracts at average rate levels will see an increased risk for their cargo getting rolled.

 ## Surcharges